loomchild/bountyfunding/README.md

-# Gang - Open-Source Funding Platform
+# BountyFunding - Open-Source Bounty Funding Platform
 ===================================
-Website (including live demo): [http://gang.loomchild.net](http://gang.loomchild.net)
+Website (including live demo): [http://bountyfunding.org](http://bountyfunding.org)

 Introduction
 ------------
-Gang is a bounty platform designed specifically for Free / Open-Source Software.
+BountyFunding is a bounty funding platform designed specifically for Free / Open-Source Software.
 It allows users to collectively sponsor most wanted features / bugfixes, and gives developers another source of income or maybe even a business model.
-Currently Gang only integrates with Trac, support for other issue tracking systems will be developed soon.
+Currently BountyFunding only integrates with Trac, support for other issue tracking systems will be developed soon.

 Requirements
 ------------